titusjohnson/baconator/README.md

 - Using a library like Thor would help in passing in options to the Baconator, and general usability.

-_Note:_ Depth-first functionality testing is disabled in the test suite.
-I didn't realize I had scraped 300+ MBs of data from Wikipedia on several occasions, once into a single VCR cassette, and github complained about that.
+_Note:_ I didn't realize I had scraped 300+ MBs of data from Wikipedia on several occasions, and once into a single VCR cassette.
+Github complained about that.
 I ended up modifying past commits to purge that file and others out of the repo, if dates are wonkey that would be why.